google/applied-machine-learning-intensive/v2/03_regression/05_introduction_to_tensorflow/slides.md

 TensorFlow also provides support for distributed computing.
 Machine learning algorithms thrive with big data.
 TensorFlow helps you process massive amounts of data, across many machines if necessary.

-TensorFlow also provides support for graphical processing units (GPU) and tensor processing units (TPU).
+TensorFlow also provides support for graphical processing units (GPUs) and tensor processing units (TPUs).
 These are specialized microprocessors that can really accelerate machine learning.

 That being said, TensorFlow isn't the only toolkit that fills this space.
-Other options like Torch and Microsoft Cognitive Toolkit (CNTK), as well as many others provide power machine learning capabilities.
+Other options like Torch and Microsoft Cognitive Toolkit (CNTK), as well as many others, provide powerful machine learning capabilities.
 -->

 ---